TangledDaunT/Banking-Bridge/readme.md

 📜 License

-This project is free for academic and educational use.
+Open-source for academic and educational usage.

 ⸻